Final report for GNE16-129

 Obj.
 1 Use population genetics to estimate bumblebee nest density in agricultural landscapes.

-Genetic Sample Collection – I will collect B. impatiens workers in the first two weeks of June.
-From the center of each farm, I will search for bumblebee workers in the area of a circle with radius 300 m.
-I will divide the circle into quarters, and search each part for 15 min to maximize the detection of unique colonies present on each farm.
-I will immediately mark and store collected specimens in 100% ETOH to preserve DNA.
-Thirty individual B. impatiens workers will be collected from each farm.
+Genetic Sample Collection – I collected B. impatiens workers in the first two weeks of June.
+From the center of each farm, I searched for bumblebee workers in the area of a circle with radius 300 m.
+I divided the circle into quarters, and search each part for 15 min to maximize the detection of unique colonies present on each farm.
+I immediately marked and store collected specimens in 100% ETOH to preserve DNA.
+I collected specimens until 120 individuals or 6 hours of collection time were reached.
 This sampling effort is similar to those in reported literature and should be a sufficient amount of genetic material (Drs.
 Shalene Jha and Jamie Strange, personal communication).

 Obj.
-2 Identify landscape pattern and farm practices that explain differences in nest density between farms
+2 Identify landscape pattern and farm practices that explain differences in wild bee communities and nest density between farms